 - Combinatorial optimization algorithms (tree search, section generation, heuristics, constraint propagation).

 - Linear algebra tools (in particular: linear systems solving methods).

 - Capabilities to model an optimization problem and propose resolution heuristics.

 Skills in the following areas will also be highly appreciated:

 - Additional programming languages (MATLAB, R, Julia, Java, C #).

 Fluency in English is required for North-American applicants.

 Curious and enthusiastic, you enjoy rubbing shoulders with complex problems and want to develop high-performance, innovative software tools based on advanced mathematical methods.
 You also show great rigor in the work you undertake.
 You want to help create a work environment where everyone can develop their skills and initiative.

-Permanent position in our Paris, Nantes or Montreal office.
+Permanent position in our Paris or Nantes office.